Package 'giscoR'

 Description

-Downloads zipped data from GISCO and extract them on the cache_dir folder.
+Download zipped data from GISCO to the cache_dir and extract the relevant files.

 Usage